axypro/phpcode-phpdoc/doc/block-format.md

 If the first line of the block is not an annotation then this is the title.
 All the following lines (down to the first annotation) are description.
-The description can be separated by empty lines, or maybe not.
+The description maybe separated by empty lines, or maybe not.

 ```php
 /**